hph/drake/README.md

 95 possible characters.
 This means that the number of possible passwords is 95¹⁶ ≃ 4.4·10³¹.

-Please take note that although this is a programming exercise and in no way a cryptologically secure program, at least for the time being.
+Please take note that this is a programming exercise and in no way a cryptologically secure program, at least for the time being.

 **For a non-interactive invocation use* `drake -s "my master passwordgmail"`*,